rodrilink/notify-hub-system/README.md

 If you're evaluating this project:

 - Make sure to run the backend and frontend as described above.
-- The project is designed to use an log file, so no setup for the database is required.
+- The project is designed to use a log file, so no setup for the database is required.